ThitiwutBoss03/ITCS424_Project_018_025_079_215/MUICT Connect/README.md

    - Configure your Firebase project in the Firebase console.
    - Download `google-services.json` and place it in your project's `app` directory.

+3. Setup OpenWeather API:
+   - Obtain an API key from OpenWeather.
+   - Store the API key in your Flutter environment or configuration file.

-3. Initialize Firebase in your Flutter application by importing `firebase_core` and adding the initialization code in the `main.dart` file.
+4. Initialize Firebase and OpenWeather API in your Flutter application:
+   - Import `firebase_core` and add Firebase initialization code in `main.dart`.
+   - Configure API calls to OpenWeather to fetch and display weather data.

 ## Running the Application